phac-nml/irida-next/docs-site/docs/configuration/ga4gh_wes.md

 This allows for additional authentication or server settings for your specific deployment of GA4GH WES.

-By default `{ 'Content-Type': 'application/json' }` is set per the GA4GH WES standard.

 ### Data Storage

 GA4GH WES and IRIDA Next must have a data directory (or equivalent cloud storage system) which both services can access.